artpolcom/dashboard-access-watch/README.md

 # Dashboard Access Watch
-Contains source code and releases of the Dashboard Access Watch plugin.
+Installation-ready version of the plugin.